hotosm/osm-fieldwork/docs/FAQs_and_Troubleshooting.md

 - Q: What is the advantage of using ODK Convert?
 - A: Using ODK Convert allows users to easily convert their survey forms to ODK format, which can then be deployed on mobile devices using ODK Collect.
 ODK Collect allows for offline data collection, and the data can be easily aggregated and analyzed using ODK Aggregate.

-- Q: How do I update my ODK Convert version?
+- Q: How do I upgrade my ODK Convert to the latest version?
 - A: You can update your ODK Convert version by running the command `pip install odkconvert --upgrade` in your terminal.
 This will upgrade ODK Convert to the latest version.

 - Q: Can I use ODK Convert for free?
-- A: Yes, ODK Convert is free and open-source software, licensed under the AGPLv3.
+- A: Yes, ODK Convert is a free and open-source software, licensed under the AGPLv3.

 ## For Contributors
 - Q: What is ODKConvert?